MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/page-powerfx-in-model-app.md

   - "PowerApps"
   - D365CE
 ---
-# Using PowerFx in custom page for your model-driven app (preview)
+# Using PowerFx in a custom page for your model-driven app (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-This topic outlines how the common Power Fx functions work within a custom page.
-They can be different than Power Fx in a standalone canvas app because the custom page is a component with the model-driven app.
+This article outlines how the common Power Fx functions work within a custom page.
+Power Fx formulas in a custom page can be different than Power Fx in a standalone canvas app.
+This is because custom pages are a component within the model-driven app.

   > [!IMPORTANT]
   > - This is a preview feature, and isn't available in all regions.